Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: RESULTS

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate our method on two established benchmark datasets: the Synthetic-NeRF dataset \cite{mildenhall2021nerf} and the Mip-NeRF 360 dataset \cite{barron2022mip}.
-The Synthetic-NeRF dataset consists of 8 synthetic scenes rendered at 800$\times$800 resolution, providing controlled conditions for performance analysis.
-For more challenging real-world scenarios, we use the Mip-NeRF 360 dataset, which features higher-resolution captures of complex natural environments with richer texture details and greater geometric complexity.
-This combination allows comprehensive evaluation across both synthetic and real-world conditions.
+\textbf{Datasets and metrics.} We evaluate PATA on standard novel-view synthesis benchmarks.
+For the INGP-NeRF backbone, we use the Synthetic-NeRF dataset~\cite{mildenhall2021nerf} and the Mip-NeRF 360 dataset~\cite{barron2022mip}.
+For the TensoRF backbone, we use the Synthetic-NeRF dataset and the LLFF forward-facing scenes~\cite{mildenhall2019local}, following the common evaluation setting of tensor-factorized NeRF models.
+Rendering quality is measured by PSNR and SSIM.
+Efficiency is reported by the learned inference time step and estimated energy consumption.

+\textbf{Backbones.} We instantiate PATA on two efficient NeRF backbones with different scene representations.
+INGP-NeRF uses a multiresolution hash-grid representation followed by lightweight density and color networks.
+TensoRF represents the radiance field with tensor-factorized density and appearance components, and decodes the appearance feature into RGB values through a color network.
+These two backbones provide complementary validation settings: one based on hash-grid encoding and one based on tensor factorization.

-\textbf{Model.} In our experiments, we use the widely accepted INGP-NeRF framework described in Section~\ref{ngp} to validate the proposed techniques.
-Our implementation, built upon the $torch$\textendash$ngp$ framework \cite{torch-ngp}, employs a density network with one hidden layer and a color network with two hidden layers, both using 128 hidden units.
-We fix the maximum time steps $T = 8$ throughout training and initialize the target time step $t^* = 7$ after the pretraining phase.
-All other hyperparameters remain consistent with the original INGP-NeRF implementation.
-Notably, our approach introduces minimal computational overhead - with shared decay factors $\tau$ across PLIF layers, we add only 5 trainable parameters to the base model.
+\textbf{INGP-NeRF implementation.} For INGP-NeRF, our implementation is built upon the $torch$\textendash$ngp$ framework~\cite{torch-ngp}.
+The density network contains one hidden layer and the color network contains two hidden layers, both with 128 hidden units.
+We replace the nonlinear activations in both prediction networks with PLIF neurons and use output PLIF layers to accumulate temporal estimates of density $\sigma$ and color $\mathbf{c}$.
+The maximum time step is set to $T=8$, and the target time step is initialized as $t^*=7$ after the pretraining phase.

-\textbf{Training Detail.} The experiments are conducted using PyTorch and SpikingJelly \cite{doi:10.1126/sciadv.adi1480} on a NVIDIA 4090 GPU with mixed precision training.
-In the experimental setup, we employ consistent hyperparameter configurations across both datasets.
-Specifically, the first stage consists of 10,000 iterations, and the second stage comprises 30,000 iterations.
-At the commencement of each training stage, the maximum time step $T$ for the initial epoch is set to 2, while for the subsequent epochs, it is adjusted to 8.

-Regarding the network architectures, the density network owns two fully connected layers and one PLIF layer, and the transformation of the input dimension is that the $32 \rightarrow128\rightarrow16$.
-While the color network incorporates three fully connected layers and two PLIF layers, with the dimensionality transforming of $(16+15) \rightarrow128\rightarrow128\rightarrow3$.
-Here, 16 represents the dimension of the viewing direction $\mathbf{d}$, and 15 corresponds to the dimension of the output $\mathbf{h}$ from the density network.
-Both networks are succeeded by a PLIF layer with the dimensionality of 4, which is exclusively utilized for accumulating the membrane potential to generate the outputs for $\sigma$ and $rgb$.
-For the PLIF neurons, the decay factor $\tau$ across all PLIF layers is set to 2, and the threshold $V_{th}$ for spike emission is set to 0.5; the hybrid input mode is adopted during the whole training process.